jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Here we have some default browser styling making it *look like a button*, have focus behavior handled for us, and have key events mapped to it (`click`, `keyup`, `keydown`, etc) making it *act like a button*.
 Because **it is a button!**

+<button type="button">I'm a real button</button>

-Unfortunately, a pattern that is reached too often, and in the wrong circumstances is to turn a non-interactive element into a faux button.
+Unfortunately, a pattern that is reached all too common, and used in the wrong circumstances is to turn a non-interactive element into a faux button.

 This will often be achieved with an ARIA role: